jorbDehmel/oak/docs/manual.md

 ## Overview

-`Oak` is a modern low-level functional programming language with compile-time modifiable syntax.
+`Oak` (apocryphally, Ornately Adorned `C`) is a modern low-level general-purpose programming language with compile-time modifiable syntax.
 Its usecase is in low-level language and compiler design (see the later section on dialects). `Oak` also aims to have an integrated build system, necessitating only one call to the compiler per executable.
+Although it may not appear so at first blush, `Oak` is essentially a set of increasingly ornate adornments on top of the `C` programming language.
+It draws inspiration from `C`/`C++`, `Rust`, `RegEx` (see `rules` later on), and `Python`.

-`Oak` is most closely related to `C`, but also has strong macro support, modern typing, generics, compile-time syntax modification and integrated package management.
-An interesting consequence of `Oak`'s compile-time modifiable syntax is that **`Oak` can be a high or low level language**, depending on the rules / dialect applied.
+`Oak` has strong macro support, modern typing, generics, compile-time syntax modification and integrated package management.
+An interesting consequence of `Oak`'s compile-time modifiable syntax is that
+**`Oak` can be a high or low level language**, depending on the rules/macros/dialects applied.
+Using more of these systems will make the language higher-level, but will increase compilation and run-time overhead.
+In this way, `Oak` allows entire langauge features (like `for` loops, for example) to be cost-free if they are not used.

 This document outlines the basics of `Oak`, as well as the canonical formatting of `Oak` code.
 Deviation from this formatting style is unadvisable, and considered bad form.

-`Oak` is, as of now, a translated language; `Oak` code is translated via the `acorn` utility (see later) into `C`.
-`acorn` can also compile `Oak` into object code and link it to create executables via `clang` and `clang++`, respectively.
+`Oak` code is translated via the `acorn` utility (see later) into `C`. `acorn` can also compile `Oak` into object code and link it to create executables via `clang` and `clang++`, respectively.
+It also has an integrated package manager and program testing system.

 ## Did You Say "Compile-Time-Modifiable Syntax"?